 Another key difference between these two is their composition.
 Burr grinders will have a circular chamber that the beans rest in.
 Many times, there’s a disk beneath it that can be turned to open or close its horizontal blade at a specific point depending on the ground size that you require.
 After you power the grinder on, the beans will slowly slide through the center and be cut up before they enter the lower container.

 At first glance, conical grinders seem no different than burr ones, but if you investigate them closer, you’ll find that there is a significant contrast.
 While there are adaptable settings, the blades are inserted differently.
 Unlike the burr grinder, a conical grinder has its blades situated at a vertical angle.
 This unique position helps to evenly funnel the grounds through to the lower canister.

-Type of Brewing You Want to Do
+Type of Brewing

 Because cone grinders crush the beans into extremely fine particles, they’re best for coffees that need slow extraction.
 These include Turkish coffee and espresso.
 You can also use them with siphons.